opset/openset/docs/rest/README.md

 200 or 400 status with JSON data or error.

-## GET /v1/query/{table}/person
+## GET /v1/query/{table}/customer

-Returns the event sequence for an individual.
+Returns the event sequence for an individual customer.

 > :pushpin: If events contain complex data (i.e. sub values), OpenSet will re-condense the data by folding up data permeations generated on insert.
 The folded row may be grouped differently than the one provided to `/insert` but will be logically identical.